nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

   Steps 1a1 - 1a2 are repeated until the data entered is correct.<br>
   Use case resumes from step 2.

+**Use Case UC10 - Update contact photo**

+**MSS**
+1. User <ins>lists all contacts (UC2).</ins>
+2. User enters an index of the specified contact alongside the file path of the new contact photo.
+3. System updates the contact's photo to the specified image.<br>
+Use case ends.

+**Extensions**
+* 2a.
+System detects an invalid index entered.
+  * 2a1.
+System shows an error message.
+  * 2a2.
+User enters a new update photo request.
+  Steps 2a1- 2a2 are repeated until the data entered is correct. <br>
+  Use case resumes from step 3.
+* 2b.
+System detects an invalid file path entered.
+  * 2b1.
+System shows an error message.<br>
+  Use case ends.

 ### Non-Functional Requirements